So You Want to Become a Freelance Digital Marketer

 - Search engine optimization, including keyword research, SEO content creation, and building backlinks

 - Creating and managing entire sales and marketing funnels

-To inspire you, let me share the story of Arielle Strakhov.
+For some extra inspiration, let me share the story of Arielle Strakhov.
 When Arielle switched to digital marketing, she had no experience.
 Today she offers a variety of digital marketing services, such as social media management, content marketing, and brand building.
 Listen to Arielle share what it was like to get started: